ylesia-wu/major-outage-prediction/README.md

   - We believe the inclusion of `RES.CUST.PCT` would help with the prediction because if the percentage is high, the residential energy demand would also be high.
 As a result, power outages might have a major impact.
 - `TIME.OF.DAY`:
   - binned using KBinsDiscretizer.
   - This feature represents the hour of the day when the outage started.
 It is obtained from the `OUTAGE.START` feature.
+  - We believe the inclusion of `TIME.OF.DAY` would help with the prediction because if the outage starts at the prime of the day with active human behaviors and higher energy demand, the outage might be major.
+Binning `TIME.OF.DAY` can help divide the day into different temporal periods, thus our model could be better at identifying patterns during business hours or nighttime.

 ### Model Performance